mer-hybris/hadk.sailfishos.org/android.rst

 * ``hybris-recovery.img``: Recovery boot image
 * ``system/`` and ``root/``: HAL system libraries and binaries

-The expected disk usage ny the source and binaries after ``make hybris-hal`` is **19 GB** (as of 2015-09-09, hybris-11.0 branch).
+The expected disk usage by the source and binaries after ``make hybris-hal`` is **19 GB** (as of 2015-09-09, hybris-11.0 branch).

 .. _kernel-config: